Helixform/TeleGPT/README.md

 ### Enable the verbose logging

+> **Note:** Users' input will be logged in `DEBUG` level.
+To protect user privacy, please don't enable it in the production environment.

 For debugging purpose, you can enable the verbose logs by setting `RUST_LOG` environment variable.
 For example:

 ```shell
 $ RUST_LOG=TRACE /path/to/telegpt
 ```

-> **Note:** Users' input will be logged in `DEBUG` level.
-To protect user privacy, please don't enable it in the production environment.
+### Admin Features (Beta)

+> This feature depends on database to store the configurations.
+To ensure your data will not be lost after relaunching, you need to set a database path in the config file.

+The bot has some basic admin features built-in.
+You can control who are allowed to use the bot, and dynamically change the member list via a set of commands.

+By default, the bot is available for public use.
+It means everybody who adds it can chat with it, which may heavily cost your tokens.
+If you want to deploy and use the bot only within a small group of people, send `/set_public off` command to make the bot private.
+When you want to make it public again, send `/set_public on`.

+When the bot is in private mode, only admin users and invited members can chat with it.
+You can add or delete members via `/add_member` and `/del_member` command.
+The argument is **username**.
+For example: `/add_member cyandev`.

+Currently, only admin users can use admin commands, other member users are not allowed to use them.

+### Database

+The bot will use SQLite database to store some data produced during runtime.
+By default, if you don't provide a local file path, the data will be stored in memory database.
+When you restart the bot, all previous data (such as added members) will be lost.
+We recommend you to use the file-based database for usability.

 ## Roadmap